GRRLIB/GRRLIB/README.md

 To obtain the "cutting edge" codebase go to https://github.com/GRRLIB/GRRLIB/tree/master

- 1. Create a directory to hold the code (Eg. C:\grr)
+ 1. Create a directory to hold the code (e.g. C:\grr)
  2. Click the *Download ZIP* button if you don't have the proper tools installed on your PC or Clone the following URL https://github.com/GRRLIB/GRRLIB.git

 All official releases can be found here https://github.com/GRRLIB/GRRLIB/releases